Buncrana native, Annette McNelis, is a passionate creative music educator, composer, musician and keyboard tutor.

-The Environment the Musical resource pack was launched in 2014 by poet and playwright, Frank McGuinness.
-It was featured on RTE's Nationwide and features the Dog Pooh song, which has already been used by 11 county councils in public awareness campaigns.
+Annette has spent the past 20 years creating educational resources for primary schools, including Environment the Musical , Biodiversity and Living on an Island The Environment the Musical classroom resource pack was featured on RTE's Nationwide and includes the Dog Pooh song, which has already been used by county councils across Ireland.

 Annette was a contributor to the open access book, Sonic Histories of Occupation (Bloomsbury Publishing), launched in 2022.